SophieDufrane/celebrateit-platform/README.md

 ---

+#### UX Design Principles

+User experience was prioritized by keeping the interface clean, predictable, and intuitive.
+The dual-feed layout, clear form feedback, dropdown menus, and use of color were guided by accessibility and usability best practices.
+The decision to split recognitions and nominations into distinct components also stems from a UX-first mindset: each content type needed to be readable, skimmable, and visually distinct.

 ### 2.2 Scope

 All features listed above are prioritised using the **MoSCoW Framework** to guide development focus and ensure a successful MVP.